jsohlendorff/continuous_time_LTMLE/note_ryalen.typ

         (name: "Anders Munch", email: "a.munch@sund.ku.dk", affiliation: "University of Copenhagen", orcid: "0000-0003-4625-1465"), (name: "Thomas A. Gerds", email: "tag@biostat.ku.dk", affiliation: "University of Copenhagen", orcid: "0000-0002-5955-816X"), ),
+    abstract: [
-    abstract: [Marginal structural models (MSMs) provde a viable way to estimate longitudinal causal effects in discrete time.
+        Marginal structural models (MSMs) offers an approach to estimating longitudinal causal effects in discrete time.
+However, their reliance on fixed-grid data limits their applicability to irregularly spaced observations. @rytgaardContinuoustimeTargetedMinimum2022 investigated a continuous-time jump process setting where treatment intervention was applied to assigned treatment, but not the timing of visits.
-        These require that the data are collected on a fixed time grid and thus may not provide inference for irregularly spaced observations.
-        @rytgaardContinuoustimeTargetedMinimum2022 studied a marked point process, setting in which one intervenes on treatment assigned, but not the timing of treatment visits.
-In that article, no formal proof of the causal interpretation of the estimands was given.
-        Also, no argument was given that the stated efficient influence function was the one under CAR and only CAR.
-        We provide proof of these statements and compare with the recent work of @ryalenPotentialOutcomes.
+        This article provides a formal proof of the causal interpretation of the estimands, constructs counterfactual distributions, discusses the uniqueness of the identifying formula, and compares the findings with recent work by @ryalenPotentialOutcomes.
     ],
     keywords: ("causal inference", "continuous-time", "coarsening at random", "treatment-assigned interventions"), )

-#show math.equation: it => {
-  if it.block and not it.has("label") [
-    #counter(math.equation).update(v => v - 1)
-    #math.equation(it.body, block: true, numbering: none)#label("empty")
-  ] else {
-    it
-  }
-}

-#show: thmrules.with(qed-symbol: $square$)

-#show heading.where(level:1): it => {
-  counter(math.equation).update(0)
-  it
-}

-#set math.equation(numbering: n => {
-  numbering("(1.1)", counter(heading).get().first(), n)
-})

-#set text(size: 10pt)
-#show math.equation: set text(9pt)
-#set image(width: 75%)

 // In discrete time, the two formula are the same because every discrete time is a visitation event?
 // What if we are still in discrete time, but the treatment decision is not made at every time point, but randomly; then it maybe does not relate to discrete time theories
-// It appears then that the formulas can still be different.

 = Introduction

-Robins' theory of causal inference for complex longitudinal data structures provides a framework for causal inference when treatments and covariates are measured at discrete time points (@robins1986).
-Here, one wishes to identify the counterfactual mean outcome under a specific treatment intervention.
-This has led to the development of the g-formula, which identifies the counterfactual mean outcome under certain conditions via the observed data distribution (@robins1986, @robins2000marginal, @RobinsLongitudinal2001).
-These conditions require the assumptions of consistency, sequential exchangeability, and positivity.
+Robins’ theory of causal inference for complex longitudinal data structures offers a robust framework for identifying causal effects when treatments and covariates are measured at discrete time points (@robins1986).
+This approach seeks to estimate the counterfactual mean outcome under a specific treatment intervention.
+This pursuit led to the development of the g-formula, a method that identifies the counterfactual mean under specific conditions, via the observed data distribution (@robins1986, @robins2000marginal, @RobinsLongitudinal2001).
+Crucially, the g-formula relies on several key assumptions, including consistency, sequential exchangeability, and positivity.

-The exchangeability assumption is often dubbed "No unmeasured confounding";
+// The exchangeability assumption is often dubbed "No unmeasured confounding";
-however that term is somewhat misleading, as there are actually multiple version of sequential exchangeability (@whatif).
+// however that term is somewhat misleading, as
+// there are actually multiple version of sequential exchangeability (@whatif).

-However, many practical settings involve continuous-time processes, where treatments and covariates may change at subject-specific times, and thus causal inference at discrete time points may not appropriately address time-varying confounding in such settings.
-To address this, @lok2008 extended
-Robins' discrete-time framework to continuous time for nested structural models, enabling the identification of causal effects in continuous-time settings in terms of a counterfactual outcome process in survival analysis settings.
-However, these models do place structural assumptions.
+However, many real-world scenarios involve continuous-time processes where treatments and covariates can change at subject-specific times, representing a significant challenge for traditional discrete-time approaches.
+To address this, @lok2008 extended Robins’ framework to continuous time using nested structural models, enabling causal inference in continuous-time settings through the estimation of a counterfactual outcome process, particularly within survival analysis contexts.
+Despite these advancements, these models still place strong structural assumptions.

-It was then postulated in @gill2023causalinferencecomplexlongitudinal how one may arrive at a continuous-time g-formula in general counting process settings, extending the discrete-time g-formula of @RobinsLongitudinal2001 for marginal structural models to continuous time.
-@rytgaardContinuoustimeTargetedMinimum2022
-studied an intervention which does not change the timing of treatment visits, but specifies treatment decisions at these visits and provides a continuous-time g-formula without proof and corresponding estimation methods.
-Recently, @ryalenPotentialOutcomes
-developed a potential outcomes framework for causal inference in continuous time, establishing conditions for identifiability of the counterfactual mean outcome under a continuous-time treatment intervention.
+Subsequently, it was discussed in @gill2023causalinferencecomplexlongitudinal how to obtain a general continuous-time g-formula within counting process settings, extending the discrete-time g-formula of @gill2023causalinferencecomplexlongitudinal to accommodate marginal structural models in continuous time.  @rytgaardContinuoustimeTargetedMinimum2022 explored a specific intervention where treatment timing remains constant but treatment decisions are made at each visit, providing a continuous-time g-formula without a rigorous proof and accompanying estimation techniques.
+More recently, @ryalenPotentialOutcomes developed a potential outcomes framework for causal inference in continuous time, establishing conditions for the identifiability of the counterfactual mean outcome under continuous-time treatment interventions.
+Despite similarities in their approaches, the identification formulae may not generally be the same.
-Although the two works appear similar, the g-formulae defining their respective causal estimands generally differ.
+In many practical cases, the identification formulae do however coincide.
+Here, uniqueness of the identifying functional is also discussed.

 We establish formal conditions under which the g-formula in @rytgaardContinuoustimeTargetedMinimum2022 identifies the counterfactual mean outcome under a continuous-time treatment intervention.
 While that work introduced a g-formula and a sequential exchangeability condition, it did not provide a proof of identifiability.
 Here, we present such a proof under slightly modified but intuitively related conditions and derive an equivalent martingale formulation.
 Our approach fits naturally within the potential outcomes framework of @ryalenPotentialOutcomes.

-It should be noted that any differences between the two arise only in exceptional, nonstandard settings;
-in most practical cases, the identification formulae coincide.
 Notably, our exchangeability condition admits a natural extension to a full exchangeability assumption, which is equivalent to coarsening at random (CAR) -- an extension not available in @ryalenPotentialOutcomes.
 We also provide an example illustrating that full exchangeability is strictly stronger than standard exchangeability.
-(Finally, we extend Theorem 25.40 of @vaart1998 to show that only CAR implies a saturated model for the observed data distribution, as the original theorem’s conditions are not directly applicable in the continuous-time setting.)
+(Finally, we extend Theorem 25.40 of @vaart1998 to show that CAR and only CAR implies a saturated model for the observed data distribution, as the original theorem’s conditions are not directly applicable in the continuous-time setting.)

 == A (hypothetical) motivating application

-Consider as an example a longitudinal study in which a subject gets their measurements taken at baseline $L (0)$, treatment assigned at baseline $A (0)$.
-The patient is then followed throughout the interval $[0, T]$ at covariate visits and at treatment visits.
+Consider a longitudinal study as an example.
+A subject’s baseline measurements $L(0)$ and initial treatment assignment $A(0)$ are recorded.
+The subject is then followed over the interval $[0, T]$ with visits to the clinic/hospital.
+At each visitation event, the patient either gets their blood measurements taken ($ell$ event), or the doctor may decide on treatment based on the patients history so far ($a$ event).
-We let $N^a (t)$ and $N^ell (t)$ denote the number of treatment and covariate visits before or at time $t$.
+We define $N^a (t)$ and $N^ell (t)$ as the number of treatment and covariate visits, respectively, up to time $t$ and let $A(t)$ and $L(t)$ denote the measurements and treatment decision at time $t$.
-In our application, the covariates can only be measured the follow-up covariate visits; consisting of times $t in [0, T]$ at which $Delta N^ell (t) = 1$, where they get their measurements taken.
-Similarly, the follow-up visitation times decides exactly the times at which treatment may change, that is at each time point $t$ with $Delta N^a (t) = 1$.
-The outcome is typically taken as a measurable function of the history at time $t$, that is
-$Y_t=sigma(L(dot and t), N^ell (dot and t))$.
+The outcome, $Y_t$ is typically a function of the patient’s history up to time $t$, $Y_t=sigma(L(dot and t), N^ell (dot and t))$ or it may consist of a separate component such as a primary event.

-Now consider as an example a randomized trial.
-The protocol states that at each doctors visit, the patient should be treated.
-If the patient experiences adverse effects, the doctor may, in the real world, choose to discontinue the treatment.
-We would like to know what would have happened if the patient did indeed only receive treatment.
-The outcome we are then interested in saying something about is
+To illustrate this further, consider a randomized trial.
+A common scenario is that patients receive treatment at each doctor’s visit.
+However, in real-world practice, patients may experience adverse effects, leading the doctor to discontinue treatment.
+We’re interested in understanding what would have happened *had* the patient continued to receive treatment.
+We represent this counterfactual outcome as $tilde(Y)_t$.
+Therefore, we wish to estimate $bb(E) [tilde(Y)_t]$.
+Crucially, this counterfactual outcome is often not observed directly for all subjects, presenting a key challenge.
-$tilde(Y)_t$ representing the counterfactual world.
-So we are interested in estimating
-$bb(E) [tilde(Y)_t]$; however, $tilde(Y)_t$ is typically not observed for all subjects.
-Due to various issues with time-varying confounding (...
-Robins?), it is perhaps not obvious how to adjust for confounding.

 = Notation and setup

-For an individual in a longitudinal causal inference study, it may be of interest to assess what the causal effect of a treatment is.
+Let $(Omega, cal(F), P)$ be a measure space.
 We assume that all measurements are assumed to take place over a time interval $[0, T]$.
-First, we let $N^y$ denote an outcome process $Y$ (e.g., death);
-for each individual we also observe their treatment status $A$ and covariate process $L$ over time.
+First, we formulate the setting of
+@rytgaardContinuoustimeTargetedMinimum2022.
-These processes are assumed to only change whenever $N^x$ jumps for $x in {a, ell}$, i.e., $Delta A (t) != 0$ only if $Delta N^a (t) = 1$ and $Delta L (t) != 0$ only if $Delta N^ell (t) = 1$.
+We have $Delta L(t) != 0$ only if $Delta N^ell (t) != 0$
+and $Delta A(t) != 0$ only if $Delta N^a (t) != 0$.
-We assume that these take on the values
+To simplify things a bit, we suppose that
 $
-    cal(A) &= {a_1, dots, a_k} \
-    cal(L) &= {l_1, dots, l_m}.
+    P(inter_(t in [0, T]) (A(t) in cal(A))) = P(inter_(t in [0, T]) (L(t) in cal(L))) = 1
 $

-At these times, the doctor may consider what treatment should be assigned given the history of the individual up to that time.
-The question that we wish to pose is what would have happened to the outcome process $N^y$ if at each visitation time, treatment decisions had been made according to some treatment regime $g^*$, contrary to fact.
-For instance, this may be a regime where treatment is always given or never given, but could in principle also be a dynamic treatment regime or random treatment regime.
-These processes count the number of treatment and covariate events for an individual.
+and
+$
+    cal(A) &= {a_1, dots, a_(d_a)} subset.eq RR, \
+    cal(L) &= {l_1, dots, l_(d_l)} subset.eq RR^k.
+$
+This means that all considered processes are jump processes.
 It is implicitly assumed that $(N^y, N^a, N^ell)$
 forms a multivariate counting process (@andersenStatisticalModelsBased1993).
 Importantly, we also make the assumption of no explosion of $N$ which entails that  $P(N_T^y + N_T^a + N_T^ell < oo) = 1$.
-In the first sections, we will be interested in identification and thus not explicitly state anything about the statistical model $cal(M) = {P_theta : theta in Theta}$, but only work with the true data-generating measure $P$.
+// In the first sections, we will be interested in identification and
+// thus not explicitly state anything about the statistical model $cal(M) = {P_theta : theta in Theta}$,
+// but only work with the true data-generating measure $P$.
 Now we can let, for $n >= 1$
 $
     T_((n)) = inf {t > T_((n-1)) : N_t^y + N_t^a + N_t^ell > n} "with" T_((0)) := 0.